A printable PDF can be found at the end of this article.

-The Lutheran Women’s Missionary League is the official women’s auxiliary of The Lutheran Church—Missouri Synod.
+The Lutheran Women’s Missionary League is an auxiliary of The Lutheran Church—Missouri Synod (LCMS).

 The phrase “Lutheran Women in Mission” reflects the purpose of LWML.

-- Departments, in concert with the Executive Committee, develop biennial plans of action.
+- Departments, in concert with the Board of Directors, develop biennial plans of action.

 - Each department is comprised of one or more standing committees whose members implement the program of work for the organization.